MatthewMckee4/course-notes/notes/year_3/computing_science/database_systems/notes.typ

 Therefore the blocking factor of the clustering index is 1024 / 64 = 16

-So we have 400,000 / 16 = 25,000 blocks in the clustering index
+So we have 2000 / 16 = 125 blocks in the clustering index

-For `FLIGHT` relation we have:
+For the `FLIGHT` relation we have:

 $"bfr"_F = 1024 / 512 = 2$